 This document provides information on these four models, including the methodology, data sources and assumptions used in producing the forecasts.

-These forecasts are based on announced government policy, as of 31st March 2021.
-Any changes to student loan eligibility, quantum or terms and conditions, if implemented by Government, could affect the forecasts presented in this publication.
+These forecasts are based on announced government policy, as of 11th June 2022.
+Any changes to student loan eligibility, loan amounts, or terms and conditions, if implemented by Government, could affect the forecasts presented in this publication.

 The following students are excluded from the student entrants forecast:

-Full-time undergraduate England- and EU-domiciled student entrants to the following providers in England: unregistered with the OfS, Approved and former non-designated APs and FECs registered as Approved (fee cap).
+Full-time undergraduate England- and EU-domiciled entrants at the following providers in England: that have not registered with the OfS, Approved and former non-designated APs and FECs registered as Approved (fee cap).